mthdadalto/pgunit/README.md

-# PGUnit - Unit Test Framework for Postgresql (Extension)
+# PGUnit - Lightweight Unit Test Framework for PL/pgSQL (PostgreSQL Extension)

-This is a fork of https://github.com/adrianandrei-ca/pgunit many thanks to the developers.
+This is a fork of https://github.com/adrianandrei-ca/pgunit.
+Many thanks to the developers.

-The purpose of this suite of stored procedures is to allow a user to run unit tests as stored procedures.
+The purpose of this suite of stored procedures in PL/pgSQL is to allow a user to run unit tests on PL/pgSQL programs.

 The testing is based on a specific naming convention that allows automatic grouping of tests, setup, tear-downs, pre- and post- conditions.